-Hunting was a popular sport in the 1700s, and there is at least one record of Marie Antoinette attending a hunt.
+Hunting was a popular sport in the 1700s, and there is at least one record of Marie Antoinette hunting a boar in the 1700s.
 It occurred in the Forest of St. Germain in Laye, an area that lies about 20 kilometers West of Paris and is located in a meander (bend) in the River Seine.
-Several Englishmen were invited to attend the boar hunt.
-One of the English hunters recorded his observations.
+Several Englishmen attended the boar hunt, and one unnamed English hunter recorded his observations.
 He summed up the entire event as a “bore” noting that “there was a great deal of hard riding, but no sportsman-like feats performed.”

-The Englishman also reported that it was the first time that he laid eyes on France’s Queen, Marie Antoinette.
+It is unclear if Louis XVI was present at this hunt, but the unnamed Englishman reported that it was the first time that he laid eyes on France’s Queen, Marie Antoinette.
 He described her as “an Imperial model of female beauty: rich and royal were her charms.”
 Besides wearing the uniform of the hunt, Marie Antoinette also sported an excess of gold lace and an abundance of white ostrich feathers that stuck out of her hat and looked so regal, he claimed she was “entitled to the epithet of the Queen of Women, and une belle parmi les belles.”

 The hunt had a field of hounds, carriages, and horses provided by Louis XVI’s younger brother, the comte d’Artois.
 The items were known as l’equipage de Monseigneur le comte d’Artois and included several fancy, specially crafted carriages.
 These fancy carriages, called voitures de chasse (hunting cars), were sometimes embellished with a stag’s head or had a stag’s forequarters on the front.
 In addition, some of the voitures de chasse’s looked like Roman chariots because they were equipped with three or more horses traveling abreast.